AnthonyKim89/react-ui/README.md

 ## Login Information
 The local development version of the API automatically seeds a database with a standard user and an admin user:

-* Standard User: U: user@corva.ai P: password
+* Standard User: U: user@corova.ai P: password
-* Admin User: U: admin@corva.ai P: password
+* Admin User: U: admin@corova.ai P: password

 ## Adding Dependencies